3mpir3Albert/HTB_GoodGames/README.md

 Autopwn.py will give you root permissions on the docker of GoodGames machine when you run it.
 If you want to run this exploit you will have to specify 3 parameters:

-Host IP: Nunchucks host IP.
+Host IP: GoodGames host IP.

 Your own IP: Necessary to receive a reverse shell.